What are you worth? A Freelancer's Guide to Pricing.

 Here are some crucial tips and sources which are worth to consider when determining prices for your work as freelancer:

 This is the most important factor in setting your price and is the common denominator when estimating your hourly rate.
 The first step is to consider the nature of the project and approximate the number of hours, on average, it would take you to complete.
 For example, you know that it will take you 4 hours to research, write and edit an article of 1,000 words, so, in 1 hour you can produce 250 words.
 This might take some time and practice to approximate correctly, but its essential to know your working speed, so that you don’t get yourself into projects that overwhelm you.

-It's important to keep in mind that some companies will set a fixed price per project (Learn more about hourly vs. fixed pricing).
+It's important to keep in mind that some companies will set a fixed price per project.
 This is great when you’re a fast worker as you can finish quickly and leave spare time to complete other projects.
 However, if you’re not a fast worker, you might find that your hourly rate drops.
 Don’t fret!
 As you progress, you should be able to increase your speed as you become familiar with the type of work.
 You could also try discussing a slightly higher fixed rate with your client - but only if the work you offer is worth the price increase.

 Life's not cheap.
 This is why you must consider all your living expenses to make sure these are being covered by your freelance projects.
 The most obvious are the costs of tools and equipment used to complete the project as well as office rental costs and travel expenses - but there are many more you might not have thought of.
 Don't forget to include your healthcare insurance bills, vacation savings, pension payments and taxes!